 Patient engagements apps can play a vital role in successfully keeping patients motivated and mindful of their goals 24/7 so they can remain healthy and avoid preventable conditions.

-So the next time you notice someone is trying to engage you to take better care of yourself, don’t resist, be open to change!
-Be willing to try an app or program designed to help you what is difficult to do alone i.e. staying motivated to make your health and wellness a priority.
+The next time you notice someone is trying to engage you to take better care of yourself, don’t resist.
+Be open to change!
+Be willing to try an app like CraveMate, designed to help you do what is difficult to do alone — staying motivated to make your health and wellness a priority.